-At first it was not my intention to participate in the Lidingöloppet but I was thinking of running the Midnattsloppet on Södermalm, mid-August.
-But I already spent 3 weeks in Stockholm in July and it seemed crazy to go back already in August.
-Anyway, I hesitated just a little too long because when I wanted to enroll, the Midnattsloppet was already sold out.
+At first it was not my intention to participate in the Lidingöloppet.
+I was thinking of running Midnattsloppet on Södermalm, mid-August.
+But I already spent 3 weeks in Stockholm in July and it seemed crazy to fly back already in August.
+Anyway, I hesitated just a little too long because when I wanted to enroll, Midnattsloppet was already sold out.

 Lidingöloppet, the largest cross country race

 Not much later Lidingöloppet caught my attention.
 This run is the biggest cross country race in the world.
 30,000 people are participating.
-Lidingöloppet is part of En Svensk Klassiker (will write more on that later).
+Lidingöloppet is part of En Svensk Klassiker.
 There are different categories including various races for children, 10 km, 15 km and the famous 30 km.

 I’ll share some practical information on Lidingöloppet for those who want to participate in the future and tell a little about how I experienced this great running event.